aimeos/aimeos-docs/src/config/mshop/stock-manager.md

 ## local

-Adds a list of local decorators only to the stock manager
+Adds a list of local decorators only to the product stock manager

 ```
 mshop/stock/manager/decorators/local = Array